Italy

 Zenith’s Italian natural gas production portfolio holds significant potential for development and increased energy production.
 The development programme is primarily concentrated on the Torrente Cigno concession, where the Company has plans to drill a development well, to be named MV-2, to explore the updip structure of the Miocenic and Cretaceous carbonates formations.

-Zenith’s Solar Energy Portfolio now includes:
+As of October 19, 2025, Zenith’s Solar Energy Portfolio includes:

-• Liguria Solar Asset: 0.5 MWp (currently producing at 0.2 MWp)
+• Liguria Solar Asset: 0.5 MWp

 • Puglia Solar Asset: 3 MWp

-• Agrivoltaic Development Project in Piedmont: 7 MWp
+• Lazio Agrivoltaic Project 1: 10 MWp

 Development potential

+The Company views solar energy electricity production as a core strategic pillar for the achievement long‑term revenue generation and growth.
 To this end, it has built a diversified mix of operational, ready‑to‑build and development assets, spread across the regions of Liguria, Puglia, Lazio and Piedmont.

 The Company plans to finance the development of its solar energy portfolio via a combination of specialised lenders in the renewable energy industry, manufacturer financing, as well its own financial resources.